BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail_attachment_plus/first steps/installation/onprem.md

 There you should find the two apps with the status not installed.
 By clicking on the 3 dots of the respective app, you can now install it in your environment via the item **Install**.

 ##### Installing via the administration shell
-In case you want to install via the Administration Shell, you have to use the **Install-NAVApp** command.
+In case you want to install via the Administration Shell (this has the advantage that you can install on several tenants at once), you have to use the **Install-NAVApp** command.
 When doing so, you should specify the **Tenant ID**.
 In the following examples, we install the apps in two tenants.

-{{< notice info "Hinweis" >}}
+{{< notice info "Note" >}}
  _The order of installation also plays a role, please always install the Connector 365 Base App first._
 {{< /notice >}}
 #